Boxing Day Test

-It is the Christmas tradition that gets every Aussie - sports-fan or not - hitting backyard sixes in December.
+It is the Christmas tradition that gets every Aussie – sports-fan or not – hitting backyard sixes in December.
 It is as quintessentially Australian as a pie at the footy.
 The Boxing Day Test match between Australia and the touring international cricket side of the summer is first-class cricket at its best.
-In 2013 we are spoiled as cricket fans, with Australia taking on England in the Ashes fourth test in the Ashes.
+In 2013 we were are spoiled as cricket fans, with Australia taking on England in the Ashes fourth test in the Ashes.
 Soak up the summer sun and be part of the action at the historic Melbourne Cricket Ground (MCG).
-The first ball of the opening session will be bowled at 10:30am, on Thursday 26th December 2013.
+The first ball of the opening session will be bowled at 10:30am, on Friday 26th December 2014.

 Facts about the Boxing Day Test